Obafemi Ayanbadejo: Arizona Cardinals

 In March 2004 Ayanbadejo signed a three-year deal with the Arizona Cardinals where he was reunited with head coach Dennis Green.
 He appeared in all but three games over that three year time period and was voted NFL player representative by his teammates.
 After playing out that contract, the Cardinals re-signed Obafemi Ayanbadejo to a two-year extension, though he was cut three months later.

 Chicago Bears

 Ayanbadejo signed with the Chicago Bears in 2007, becoming professional teammates with his younger brother, Brendon, for the third time in their careers.

 In August 2007, Ayanbadejo was suspended for the first four games of the 2007 season after testing positive for a banned substance.
 Ayanbadejo's failed drug test was attributed to a tainted supplement and the company responsible settled with Ayanbadejo before the case went to trial.
 Ayanbadejo was the second player in NFL history to bring suit against a supplement company.
 Following his suspension, he was released from the Bears' roster.

 California Redwoods

 Ayanbadejo was drafted by the California Redwoods of the United Football League in the UFL Premiere Season Draft in 2009.
 He signed with the team on August 18.
-After a professional career that started in 1997, Ayanbadejo officially retired in January 2010.
+Ayanbadejo officially retired in January 2010.

-Sportscasting career

-Obafemi Ayanbadejo is currently a gameday analyst for the Baltimore Ravens radio station WBAL.